Delaksan-Sritharan/Delaksan-Sritharan/README.md

 # 💫 About Me:
 👨‍🚀 // Delaksan Sritharan: Software Engineer in Progress<br><br>
 I didn’t grow up around code.
 But I did have questions.
-And I wanted answers that Google couldn’t give — so I started building them.
+And I wanted answers that Google couldn’t give, so I started building them.

 I’m not here just to "learn tech."
 I’m here to **design solutions that fix frustrations** — mine and everyone else’s.

-🧭 Whether it's simplifying a daily task, solving a community need, or making systems more human —
+🧭 Whether it's simplifying a daily task, solving a community need, or making systems more human
 **I build with one goal in mind: Make life better through logic and empathy.**

 I take problems personally.
 Not because they’re mine — but because someone, somewhere, is waiting for them to be solved.